 - Whole of life insurance

-The type of cover varies from covering your outstanding mortgage, lump sums of cash or covering funeral costs and the more cover you require the higher the cost will be, but life insurance premiums do start from 20p per day, so it is worth investigating.
+The type of policy varies from covering your outstanding mortgage, lump sums of cash or covering funeral costs.
+The more cover you require, the higher the cost will be.
+That said, life insurance premiums do start from 20p per day so it is worth investigating.